meri-hane/meri-hane/README.md

 **About me**

 I'm a self-taught passionate Cloud Engineer and Cybersecurity Enthusiast from the Philippines. 🇵🇭.
-I like automating, building scalable pipelines, improving and optimizing systems.
-I am a Strong Advocate for 📜 open source, :cloud: Cloud computing, 🚀 and DevOps :new:
+I like improving and optimizing systems.
+I am a strong advocate for 📜 open source, :cloud: Cloud computing, 🚀 and DevOps :new:

 <!--
 - 🌱 I’m currently pursuing my **Bachelors in Computer Science at Technological University of the Philippines - Manila** -->
 - ⚡ **Fun fact:** I  can speak **four** languages fluently.
-- :bulb: I'm interested in all things data: **Networking, Cloud, Web Development, and Cybersecurity**
+- :bulb: I'm interested in all things: **Networking, Cloud, Web Development, and Cybersecurity**
 - 💬 Talk to me about Memes 🤣, Anime 🎥, Movies 🎥, and Books 📚

 <br />